GitHub Tutorial for Beginners – How to Use GitHub

 Step 5: See your site live!

-Now you can view — and publicize — your project at the specified URL!
+You can now view—and publicize—your project at the specified URL!

 By default, GitHub pages look for the